Table of Contents

 7. Sheaf semantics and forcing

 There is Kripke-Joyal semantics for the Mitchell-Bénabou language in a topos.
 However, we do not deal with it for an arbitrary topos but a $\mathbf{Sh}(X)$.
-For a topos of sheaves, Kripke-Joyal semantics takes a more explicit form which is called the sheaf semantics that resembles more to the original semantics of S. A. Kripke.
+For a topos of sheaves, Kripke-Joyal semantics takes a more explicit form, which is called the sheaf semantics, which resembles more the original semantics of S. A. Kripke.

 For a topological space $X$, consider a formula $\phi(x)$ with a free variable $x$ of type (sheaf) $F$ in the Mitchell-Bénabou language of $\mathbf{Sh}(X)$, hence is a sheaf morphism $\phi : F \to \Omega$.
 For a open $U$ and $u \in FU$, the relation of $U$ forcing $\phi(u)$ is defined recursively as: